Rk941/M3U_MAX/README.md

 # M3U_MAX
+NOTE 📌
+NEED A WORKING BRAIN TO OPERATE THIS
+SCRIPT

 A simple Python script to create and host your own IPTV .m3u playlists on Android using Termux — no root or PC required.

 Install Termux